stencil-community/designsystem-boilerplate/README.md

 git clone https://github.com/stencil-community/designsystem-boilerplate.git ./my-project
 ```

-he project publishes its wrapper packages under the `@placid/*` namespace.
+The project publishes its wrapper packages under the `@placid/*` namespace.
 Ensure you update all package.json files in the `/packages/*` directory to reflect your specific metadata.

 Before we continue let's make sure to install all dependencies and setup the projects: